thm-projects/arsnova-vagrant/README.md

 All commands remain the same, e.g. use `./start.sh` on the machine.
 But make sure you append the word `production` to all vagrant commands.

-*Note: Currently, only one machine can be up at the same time or else the forwarded ports will be blocked.*

 ## ARSnova repositories

 After the first boot of your VM, you will find the following repositories inside this project's root folder: